 Information revealed by an individual through consultation with an EAP coordinator is kept confidential and doesn’t become part of the individual’s employment record.
 EAP won’t share client information with anyone without the client’s written consent unless (1) disclosure is directed by court order, executive order or work rule; (2) the client appears to be in immediate danger of harming himself/herself or another person; or (3) information shared with EAP reveals concerns related to suspected/possible child abuse or neglect.

-To ensure the needs of both the University administration and the University workforce are met, EAP operates within the framework of a joint labor-management committee — EAP Committee membership list (pdf, 15.3KB).
+To ensure the needs of both the University administration and the University workforce are met, EAP operates within the framework of a joint labor-management committee.

-Binghamton’s EAP is affiliated with the New York State Employee Assistance Program.
+Binghamton’s EAP is affiliated with the New York State Employee Assistance Program under GOER (Governor's Office of Employee Relations).